rosestrauss1/stock-analysis/README.md

 If Cells(j - 1, 1).Value <> ticker And Cells(j, 1).Value = ticker Then
         startingPrice = Cells(j, 6).Value

-This utilized an if then statement to find if the ticker value was

 To find the ending price, I used a similar process:

  If Cells(j + 1, 1).Value <> ticker And Cells(j, 1).Value = ticker Then
         endingPrice = Cells(j, 6).Value

-This also used an if then statement to
+This utilized an if then statement within a for loop to loop through all the rows of data and find the ending price.
+In both cases, the if then statement evaluted whether the cell before or after matched the ticker cell value, and if it did not, it was evaluated as either a starting or ending price.

-In the refactored code, the main difference was that instead of looping over all data in the data set, I checked to see if the current row was the first or last row of a ticker index.
-This made it so I only had to loop through the data one time, because I was able to obtain the starting and ending price without iterating through the data.
+In the refactored code, the main difference was that instead of looping over all data in the data set, I used an index value called tickerIndex which allowed me to iterate through the data with volumes, starting prices, and ending prices already set.

 ## Summary